 However, to seize that chance requires a different approach from before.
-In a piece on LinkedIn, our CEO Pat Gelsinger talked about how CSPs “must become more responsive to evolving customer demands and market dynamics.
+In , our CEO Pat Gelsinger talked about how CSPs “must become more responsive to evolving customer demands and market dynamics.
 At the same time, they must address key issues that arise with 5G including cost, security and manageability.”

 How do they achieve that?
 By harnessing the cost, agility and scalability of cloud environments, using architecture designed specifically for CSPs.
 It’s something we’re calling the telco cloud, and it will allow CSPs to unite their networks and IT infrastructure to build and deliver new applications and services for both consumers and organisations.

 This isn’t a theoretical approach, but one that’s already being put to use by the likes of Vodafone, which is using our telco cloud to become the world’s first operator to connect 5G-enabled smartphones to its 5G network.